Dr. Teresa Wonnell, Director

 Arica supports the office in cleaning data, creating and distributing charts and tables, migrating data sources to our new data warehouse, and creating and outputting surveys for program assessment.
 One main area of focus is First Generation and Low income student data.

 Arica has a Bachelor’s of Science in Mathematics from Bucknell University.
 After graduating she traveled extensively in France, Italy, and the US, working in programming, research, and website maintenance.
-Prior to joining Academic Services Assessment and Analysis in November 2019, she worked at Amazon, Inc. as a Data Analyst in Baltimore.
+Prior to joining Undergraduate Student Analytics in November 2019, she worked at Amazon, Inc. as a Data Analyst in Baltimore.

 Cam Davis, Graduate Assistant

-Cam Davis is a Graduate Assistant in the office of Academic Services, Assessment, and Analysis.
+Cam Davis is a Graduate Assistant in the Office of Undergraduate Student Analytics.
 They work with survey data and are part of a First Generation/Low-Income research team.
 They earned a BS in Psychology at Brown University in Spring 2018 and began their MS in School Counseling in Fall 2020.
 Prior to enrolling in Hopkins, they served several roles including as a Research Assistant at the Brown University Causality and Mind Lab and a Senior Management and Methods Analyst at the Rhode Island Department of Administration.

 Sehyun Cho, Graduate Assistant

-Sehyun Cho is a Graduate Assistant in the office of Academic Services, Assessment, and Analysis.
+Sehyun Cho is a Graduate Assistant in the Office of Undergraduate Student Analytics.
 He assists with the creation/distribution of surveys, quantitative/qualitative data analysis, and report building.
 Before coming to JHU, he earned a BA in Psychology at the University of Maryland, College Park in December 2020 with a minor in Nonprofit Leadership and Innovation.
 Currently, he is in the process of earning his MS in Clinical Mental Health Counseling at Hopkins.
 Prior to joining the office, he was gaining experience as a secondary researcher for the Child Development Lab at UMD.